tttor/ctrl-foundation/apply/pickandplace/composrl_haarnoja_2018.md

   function.
 This   bound   suggests   that   policies   with   higher entropy  may  be  easier  to  compose
 * softQ > NAF > DDPGs

+## background
+* 2 important  features  of  soft  Q-learning.
+  * soft Q-learning can learn multimodal exploration strategies by learning  policies  represented  by  expressive  energy-based  models.
+  * policies learned with soft Q-learning can be composed to create new policies, sand that the optimality of the resulting policy can be bounded in terms of the divergence between the  composed policies

 ## comment
 * ? soft Q-learning: critic-only?